warbe-maker/VBA-Message/README.md

       .ApplButtons = buttons
       .Setup
       .Show
-      Msg = .Reply ' obtaining the reply value unloads the form !
+      '~~ Obtaining the reply value or index unloads the form !
-   End With
+      If returnindex Then Msg = .ReplyIndex Else Msg = .ReplyValue End With

 End Function